 How to apply

-For deadlines to change your enrolment load, see add or discontinue units.
+For deadlines to change your enrolment load, see add or withdraw from units.